 Bill Vigar made it a clean sweep of trophies during a weekend of fabulous action on the beautiful and historic towans near Hayle in Cornwall, where 10 other members were also competing.
-Overall results, Comments, Route analysis
+List of champions, Overall results, Comments, Route analysis

 Jim Mallinson was 3rd on Sunday and Steve Robertson oversaw a successful weekend as the course controller.

 By winning on both days, Bill headed the tournament's M80 class and became both the South West Middle and Long distance champion.
 The middle distance event was on the Saturday afternoon, the long distance event followed the next day with an urban event on a college campus in between.
 A training event at Holywell Bay near Newquay formed the prelude to the weekend on Friday evening.

 The action was fast and furious action on a nice sunny day.
 Bill enjoyed a three minute winning margin in the M80 category over Thames Valley OC's John Thompson.
 Rosie Wych, pictured further below on the steep uphill finish, was 6th out of 24 on W60.
 Richard Sansbury took an early lead on M45 but had to settle for 6th out of 20, two minutes ahead of Brian Fletcher in 7th and four ahead of Jeff Pakes in 11th.